epadam/CNN-AV1-intra-encoder/source/acceleration_encoding.rst

 Parallelism
 -------------

 Parallelism can be divided into Task level and Data level parallelism.
-Task level parallelism means assign different functions to computing unit and is more achievable through hardware design, since the different complexity of the functions, distributing the task into different multi-core processors is a challenge\cite{Yang2009}.
+Task level parallelism means assign different functions to different computing unit.
+Since the different complexity of the functions, distributing the task into different multi-core processors is a challenge\cite{Yang2009}.

-For data level parallelism, data can be processed on many units running same program.
-It can be further divided into different levels, from GOP(Group of Pictures), frame level, tile, block to instruction level.
+For data level parallelism, data can be processed on many units running the same program.
+It can be further divided into different levels, from Group of Pictures (GOP), frame, tile, block to instruction level.
 Among all the parallelisms, GOP level offers more flexibility and can preserve higher compressibility.
 There are already several research using GOP parallelism to improve the encoding speed \cite{Sankaraiah,Bahri2014}.
 Downside of GOP parallelism is that it would consume a lot of memory.
-And for higher resolution, it is very difficult for GOP to reach real time performance due to huge amount of data in one GOP.
-The other strategy is tile level parallelism, which means dividing each frame into several tiles and encoding in parallel.
+The other strategy is tile level parallelism, which divides each frame into several tiles and encodes in parallel.
 Finally, block level parallelism is also possible but rarely used, since the communication and synchronization between blocks will consume too much time.

-Data in the block can also be processed in parallel by instruction level parallelism, which is also called SIMD.
-SIMD is often encoding process since it is supported by most modern processors \cite{Chi2015}.
+Data in each block can also be processed in parallel by instruction level parallelism, also known as SIMD.
+SIMD is the most important and effective acceleration solutions and is supported by most modern processors \cite{Chi2015}.

 --------------------------
 Reduced Algorithm